mebeim/aoc/2021/README.md

 has an higher sum than the first one.
 For example, in `1 2 3 4` the triplet `2 3 4` has higher sum than the previous triplet `1 2 3`.

-We could write a one liner again, but that'd be annoyingly ugly.
-Let's actually use a loop this time.
-We can use `zip` again to group the numbers in triplets and then `map()` with `sum` to convert the triplets into their sum:
+Let's just write a simple loop: we can use `zip` again to group the numbers in triplets and then `map()` with `sum` to convert the triplets into their sum.

 ```python
 tot  = 0